Secondhand Smoke

 What are the Benefits of Smoke-free Multi-Unit Housing?

 There are many benefits for both tenants and landlords that can come from smoke-free multi-unit housing policies.
 Smoke-free multi-unit housing can improve air quality and increase overall health and wellness by protecting residents from exposure to SHS, including aerosol produced by ESDs, by prohibiting smoking in new and existing units in multi-unit housing, including enclosed or unenclosed areas such as balconies, patios, decks, porches, and all common areas.
-Smoke-free multi-unit housing policies also mitigate the risk of fire damage, injury, or death is in a smoke-free building.
+Smoke-free multi-unit housing policies also mitigate the risk of fire damage, injury, or death in a smoke-free building.
 Smoke-free units have reduced maintenance costs including re-painting and replacement of carpets.

 Thirdhand Smoke